roscoe81/northcliff_spl_monitor/README.md

 For Version 2.8 and later:

-Use alsamixer to set adau7002 capture level to 10 (2.40dB Gain)
+Use alsamixer to set adau7002 capture level to 10

 -------------------------------------------------